 We begin our time in Austria in Salzburg, where we’ll spend two nights exploring the city of Mozart and Sound of Music fame.
 From there we head to Vienna where we’ll have two nights in the Austrian capital to take in the history and arts before hopping on a quick flight to Dubrovnik.

 Croatia ✧ Dubrovnik, Hvar, Split, Plitvice + Istria

 Croatia is the star of this trip.

 Of the 30 days we’re taking to explore, we’re spending 18 of them in Croatia.
 Following our quick four-day stint in Austria, we’ll head down to Dubrovnik where we’re linking up with my in-laws for their anniversary celebration.
-We’ll kick off our trip with four days in the Croatian capital for my first brush with the Adriatic.
+We’ll kick off our trip with four days in Croatia’s most popular city for my first brush with the Adriatic.

 From there, we’ll be basing ourselves in Hvar for a week.
 Neither Scott or I have ever been to Croatia before but his parents, who have been a few times, had a memorable trip to the Dalmatian Islands and wanted to revisit the region with a new home base.
 They’ve taken the reigns on Croatia itinerary planning but captured highlights of southern Croatia working from south to north.
 After Hvar, we’ll end our time together in Split for a couple of nights before parting ways with the family.